RedLanternTech/CISSPNotes/Domain8Notes.md

 - When you complete a phase, you start the next one
 - you don't go back
 - When you finish a phase you don't go back
+- This has fallen out of favor in many organizations.
+Upside is it has strict control of the process.

 ### Sashimi
 - Runs in parallel